Growth Metrics

 Morgan Stanley Direct Lending Fund (MSDL) has disclosed Long-Term Debt Issuances for 4 consecutive years, with $161.0 million as the latest value for Q4 2025.

-• Long-Term Debt Issuances was $161.0 million for Q4 2025 at Morgan Stanley Direct Lending Fund, down from $451.0 million in the prior quarter.
+• Long-Term Debt Issuances for Q4 2025 was $161.0 million at Morgan Stanley Direct Lending Fund, down from $451.0 million in the prior quarter.

-• In the past five years, Long-Term Debt Issuances ranged from a high of $747.3 million in Q2 2025 to a low of $60.0 million in Q1 2023.
+• The five-year high for Long-Term Debt Issuances was $747.3 million in Q2 2025, with the low at $60.0 million in Q1 2023.

-• Peak YoY movement for Long-Term Debt Issuances: plummeted 89.18% in 2023, then surged 215.19% in 2024.
+• The sharpest move saw Long-Term Debt Issuances tumbled 89.18% in 2023, then soared 215.19% in 2024.

-• Morgan Stanley Direct Lending Fund's Long-Term Debt Issuances stood at $275.0 million in 2022, then crashed by 74.55% to $70.0 million in 2023, then soared by 215.19% to $220.6 million in 2024, then decreased by 27.03% to $161.0 million in 2025.
+• Over 4 years, Long-Term Debt Issuances stood at $275.0 million in 2022, then plummeted by 74.55% to $70.0 million in 2023, then skyrocketed by 215.19% to $220.6 million in 2024, then fell by 27.03% to $161.0 million in 2025.